-This website documents the research of the surname KOSBAB, based on the Kosbab family that emigrated to Australian from England in 1952.
+This website documents the research and family tree for the surname KOSBAB, based on the Kosbab family that emigrated to Australia from England in 1952.

-The website has enjoyed many appearances and links to some long-forgotten websites but remains steadfast in it’s original aim:
+The website has enjoyed many variations and links to some long-forgotten websites but remains steadfast in it’s original aim:

-It does not change our original aim: where did the surname originate from?
+It does not change our original aim = where did the KOSBAB name originate from?

 For the Kosbab who arrives here, and does not want to trawl through the many pages that have been created over the years, here are a couple of worthy-mentions: